HardHatArea/YouTubeClone/README.md

 # YouTubeClone
-YouTube clone based on the content from Neetcode
+YouTube clone using the following tech stack